moliver28/resume/_pages/about.md

 Initially drawn to electrical engineering by my interest in  <a href = "https://www.washington.edu/boundless/powering-promise/">sustainability</a>, my passion for real-world impact has evolved into a mixed-methods research approach.
 I enjoy blending quantitative (external datasets, surveys, etc.) and qualitative data sources (interviews, document analyses etc.), to craft engaging stories and address research questions.

-When I'm not obsessing over research, you can find me taking long city walks in search of bakeries and coffee, baking, trying to get good at music/drums or most importantly reading a book!
+When I'm not obsessing over research, you can find me taking long city walks in search of bakeries and coffee, baking, trying to get good at music/drums or above all reading a book!